Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 How can analysts create a better standard of deliverables for themselves and their target audience by working smarter, not harder.

-This coffee corner conversation will inspire you to make small impactful changes in the way create your analyses by looking through four lenses.
+This coffee corner conversation will inspire you to make small impactful changes.

 Join Bert Heymans at the BA & Beyond 23 Belgium & Online Conference